Skip to content

 Synchronisation Rules

-Synchronisation rules define how data flows between connected systems and the metaverse.
+Synchronisation Rules define how data flows between Connected Systems and the metaverse.
 They control attribute mappings, scoping criteria, and object matching logic.
-The cmdlets on this page cover the full lifecycle of synchronisation rule configuration.
+The cmdlets on this page cover the full lifecycle of Synchronisation Rule configuration.

 Synchronisation Rule CRUD

-Create, retrieve, update, and delete synchronisation rules.
+Create, retrieve, update, and delete Synchronisation Rules.

 Get-JIMSyncRule